s-yadav/radialIndicator/README.md

 the duration from your minValue to maxValue.
 If you did not set those values default is 0-100.
 - Replaced setInterval with requestAnimationFrame
 - Fixed: Formatter not handling decimal places correctly
+- Fixed: Animation issue when the minValue is negative #11
+- Fixed: Using decimal value in indicator #25

 <h5>Release Notes</h5>
 - Be careful when you update to 1.5.0, this is what changed: